 Dr. Martha Molina Bernadett is the eldest daughter of the late Dr. C. David Molina, who, founded the first Molina medical clinic (now serving individuals and families in 16 states) to help those who were uninsured, non-English speaking or of low income.
 Prior to Dr. C. David Molina’s decision to enter medical school, he and his wife, Mary, were elementary school teachers.
 Thus, Dr. Bernadett and her siblings were raised with a deep value for education and hard work.
 Having served as a family … (more)

 The Molina Foundation is a national nonprofit organization focused on reducing disparities in access to education and health.
-Since its inception in 2004, The Molina Foundation has worked with more than 1,000 organizations and schools towards this end, donating more than 2.5 million books and hosting workshops and programs for educators and families.
+Since its inception in 2004, The Molina Foundation has worked with more than 1,000 organizations and schools towards this end, donating nearly 3 million books and hosting workshops and programs for educators and families.
 The Molina Foundation works hand-in-hand with community based organizations in vulnerable communities.
-We partner with preschool programs, … (more)
+We partner with preschool programs, clinics, … (more)

 The Molina Foundation, in partnership with Code for America and the City of Long Beach, brought computer programing instruction to students at Jessie Elwin Nelson Academy Middle School on Thursday, February 27, 2014.
 Students were instructed on how to do an Hour of Code in which they worked with an “Angry Birds” program where the goal was to make the characters behave on screen in the ways the students desired.
 Code for America is a non-partisan, non-political 501(c)(3) organization founded in 2009 to bring web-industry professionals to work with city governments in the United States in order to … (more)

 Our registration and application forms require users to provide us contact information including name, email address, organization address and similar information.
 This data will be used to evaluate your organization to see if you qualify for grants from the Molina Foundation.
-If your organization would also be eligible for … (more)
+If your organization would also … (more)